AMULYA-SRKL/FACE-DETECTION-USING-PYTHON/README.md

-# FACE-DETECTION-USING-PYTHON
+# FACE-EYE-DETECTION-USING-PYTHON
-A simple code with which you can detect face using Python.
+A simple code with which you can detect face and eyes using Python.